-The following graph shows the cumulative total shareholder return (stock price increase plus dividends) on our common stock from March 16, 2017 (the first date that shares of our common stock were available for trading) through December 31, 2022, along with the corresponding returns for the Russell 2000 Index (as the broad stock market index) and the Standard & Poor's (S&P) 1500 US P&C Insurance Index (as the published industry index).
-The price weighted Dow Jones US P&C Insurance Index historically presented within the following graph was replaced in this Annual Report in favor of the market capitalization weighted S&P 1500 US P&C Insurance Index.
-The graph assumes that the value of the investment in the common stock and each index was \$100 on March 16, 2017, and that all dividends were reinvested.
+The following graph shows the cumulative total shareholder return (stock price increase plus dividends) on our common stock from December 31, 2018 through December 31, 2023, along with the corresponding returns for the Russell 2000 Index (as the broad stock market index) and the Standard & Poor's (S&P) 1500 US P&C Insurance Index (as the published industry index).
+The graph assumes that the value of the investment in the common stock and each index was \$100 on December 31, 2018, and that all dividends were reinvested.